Comparative-Historical Methods (graduate seminar)

 Week 1.

 Matthew Lange, Comparative-Historical Methods (Los Angeles, California: SAGE, 2013), Chapters 1 & 5.
-Reading question: How does Lange salvage Millian methods?
+(UNC Library) Reading question: How does Lange salvage Millian methods?

-Supplementary reading: Resources and Materials, Center for Qualitative and Multi-Method Inquiry, Syracuse University.
+Supplementary material: Andrew Bennett, 19 lectures on case study methods, 2020, Center for Qualitative and Multi-Method Inquiry, Syracuse University.

 Mini-lectures: